Gravity railroad: Italy

+The Modena-Sassuolo railway was opened on 1 April 1883, and was also known as the "trenèin dal còcc" in the Modenese dialect.
+Trains departing from Sassuolo ran down the shallow and even gradient to Modena, running at up to 30 km/h under gravity.
+They were hauled back to the summit by steam locomotives.

-United Kingdom
+United Kingdom and Crown dependencies

 The Ffestiniog Railway in Gwynedd, northwest Wales, was built in 1832 to carry slate from quarries high in the hills to the sea at Porthmadog.
 The line was laid out for the wagons to descend by gravity, while horses were originally used to haul the empty wagons up the hill.
-On the downward journey the horses travelled in a Dandy waggon at the rear of the train.
+On the downward journey, the horses were carried in a dandy waggon at the rear of the train.
 Later on, steam haulage was adopted.
 This narrow gauge railway is still operational but all passenger trains are now locomotive-hauled.

 Demonstration gravity trains are still occasionally run using original wagons – up to 50 at a time.

+At the Manx Electric Railway's Ramsey railway station, which is a terminus on a slight downward incline, the run-around of the driving motor car around the trailer car is regularly done with the assistance of gravity.
+However, no passengers are carried during this operation.